Unified Combatant Commands

 2) U.S. Central Command (Founded 1983) –

-U.S. Central Command (CENTCOM) is responsible for operations in 20 countries that fall in
+U.S. Central Command (CENTCOM) is responsible for operations with 20 countries in

 the "central” area of the globe: Afghanistan, Bahrain, Egypt, Iran, Iraq,